 Purpose and Scope

-- Truckee Meadows Community College through University Police Services will without delay issue a Timely Warning to the entire campus community whenever a crime covered by the Clery Act poses a serious or continuing threat to the main campus, non-campus buildings and properties including those occupied by officially recognized student organizations, and public property within or immediately adjacent to, and accessible from, the main campus.
-The need for a Timely Warning notification will be evaluated on a case by case basis.
-It is the responsibility of the Assistant Vice President & Director of University Police Services or his/her designee to make the final determination if a Timely Warning is necessary.
+- Truckee Meadows Community College through University Police Department will without delay issue a Timely Warning to the entire campus community whenever a crime covered by the Clery Act poses a serious or continuing threat to the main campus, non-campus buildings and properties including those occupied by officially recognized student organizations, and public property within or immediately adjacent to, and accessible from, the main campus.
+The need for a Timely Warning notification will be evaluated on a case-by-case basis.
+It is the responsibility of the Assistant Vice President & Director of University Police Department or his/her designee to make the final determination if a Timely Warning is necessary.

 - Supervisors assigned areas of responsibility in the following policy sections are expected to be familiar with the subsections of 20 USC § 1092(f) and 34 CFR 668.46 that are relevant to their responsibilities.

-- The Assistant Vice President and Director of Police Services will:
+- The Assistant Vice President and Director of Police Department will:

 - Enter into agreements as appropriate with local law enforcement agencies to: